Looking for financial literacy basics? Learn how to manage money with our financial literacy guide.

 - How to build your credit as quickly as possible.

-- What not to do when canceling a credit card.
+- What to avoid when canceling a credit card.

 A good credit history makes it possible to get credit, especially for major purchases like a home or car, and it keeps the cost of all borrowing to a minimum.
 For example, having to pay just one extra percentage point on an average home mortgage because of bad credit could cost $100,000 or more over the course of the loan.
 A bad credit score may also make it expensive or impossible to get some education loans, potentially making it difficult to complete your degree or go to graduate school.

-To build and maintain good credit, follow these tips:
+To build and maintain good credit, consider these tips:

 - Use your bank account responsibly - bounced checks could make it difficult to open other accounts in the future.